ellenium/GrapplRelay/README.md

 Relay servers work like routers, establishing software-level tunnels and transmitting data.

 This is the code that runs in Grappl's relay servers.
-If you compile/run it, you can create your own working Grappl relay server, that can be connected to using the Grappl API or using the Advanced GUI.
+If you compile/run it, you can create your own working Grappl relay server, which can be connected to using the Grappl API or using the Advanced GUI.